Distributed and Secure Kernel-Based Quantum Machine Learning: Conclusion and Future Work

 The application of our architecture to compute the linear kernel for publicly available datasets using Qiskit's Aer Simulator validates our distributed framework, yielding accuracies comparable to those achieved in centralized classical and quantum frameworks.

-In the future, we aim to adapt our methodology to scenarios involving actively malicious entities.
-Additionally, provided the rich potential of kernel theory, further theoretical and practical explorations into quantum feature maps represent a promising direction for future research in the field.
+In the future, our aim is to adapt our methodology to scenarios that involve actively malicious entities.
+Additionally, given the rich potential of kernel theory, further theoretical and practical exploration of quantum feature maps represents a promising direction for future research in the field.